Latrobe

 What are some of the major infrastructure and planning changes likely to influence Latrobe?

-Key infrastructure and planning changes likely to influence Latrobe include: North West Hospitals Masterplan - Mersey Community Hospital (Planning); Bass Highway Cool Storage Development (Approved); Latrobe Flood Levees Project (Completed); Sassafras Wesley Vale Irrigation Scheme Augmentation (Construction); and Hydrogen Devonport Project (Approved).
+Key infrastructure and planning changes likely to influence Latrobe include: North West Hospitals Masterplan - Mersey Community Hospital (Planning); Bass Highway Cool Storage Development (Approved); Latrobe Flood Levees Project (Completed); Sassafras Wesley Vale Irrigation Scheme Augmentation (Construction); and Hydrogen Devonport Project (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Latrobe?